 BANGALORE, INDIA: Cloud, or more aptly, cloud computing has come a long way since 2006 when Google’s Eric Schmidt popularised it for the first time while describing his company’s approach to software-as-a-service or SaaS.

-While early adopters such as Netflix and several others tasted success by making the first move to cloud, several others, especially from the enterprise community, ended up being disappointed because they achieved neither cost effectiveness nor less capital expenditure (capex), despite going for an operational expenditure (opex) model.
+While early adopters such as Netflix and several others tasted success by making the first move to cloud, several others, especially from the enterprise community, ended up being disappointed because they achieved neither cost effectiveness or suffered less capital expenditure (capex), despite going for an operational expenditure (opex) model.
 There are several factors which led to such situations.
 Enterprises tend to oversee a lot of factors or end up making late realisations in terms of what to invest where.
 Let us see some of such unexpected cost, or hidden costs, which call for additional investment.

 Laurent Lachal, senior analyst, Software – IT Solutions, Ovum, says: “People should be careful when someone claims that capex is wrong and opex is the right way of doing IT budgets.
 Budgets should be a choice made by chief financial officer of an enterprise and not by any cloud vendor.
 If a company has lots of cash in hand, it can go for opex.
 Whereas, if a company buys it based on annual budget, such as those in the public sector, it will be difficult for them to finance opex.”

 Adoption of cloud from a cost perspective will not be a cheaper option.